 Rain - if it's raining during your session time, sessions will be moved inside our therapy office.

 If a session is canceled due to weather, you will not be billed for the session.

-*We will let you know about weather cancellations as soon as possible,
+*We will inform you about weather cancellations as soon as possible.

 What should I wear?